105 Comments

 • 1 CD / DVD player (portable)

-• 1 video game device (portable) incl.
-10 games
+• 1 video game device (portable) including up to 10 games

 • 4 USB sticks

-• 10 rolls of film for the camera and 10 cassettes for the video camera / camcorder brought into the country at the same time
+• 10 rolls of camera film and 10 video cassettes for devices brought at the same time

 • 1 portable calculator